lua-resty-digest-auth

 DigestAuth.configure(options)

-Configures the module with the specified options.
+Configures the module.
 Must be called before using authentication.

 Parameters: